tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 My right leg started feeling heavy.

-“No, no.”

 I tried to take another step.

 My foot dragged again.

 Then the nausea hit, I doubled over.

-It was so sudden that saliva filled my mouth and for a second I thought I was going to throw up right there on the floor.
+It was so sudden that acidic saliva filled my mouth and for a second I thought I was going to throw up right there on the floor.

 Then came the heat.